motiv-labs/janus/docs/quick_start/README.md

 ## Download

 You can get Janus for nearly any OS and architecture.
-You can get the latest Janus realease on [Github](https://github.com/hellofresh/janus/releases).
+You can get the latest Janus release on [Github](https://github.com/hellofresh/janus/releases).

 ## Install and run

-We higly recommend you to use one of your examples to start.
+We highly recommend you to use one of your examples to start.
 Let's see the [front-proxy](/examples/front-proxy) example:

 Make sure you have docker up and running on your platform and then run.